osepoo/Picture-Gallery/README.md

 - MySQL
 - WAMP/XAMPP/LAMP
 ## Getting started
-- Clone this repo to your local machine.
+- Clone this repo to your local machine and run it.
-- I recommend running the code on your text editor

 ### Enjoy :)